 This was the question posed to the Wyoming Supreme Court after a father witnessed his son being killed in a workplace accident.
 According to a recent businessinsurance.com report, both father and son were working at a construction site.
 The father was operating an excavation hoe while his son was working inside a trench.
 The son was accidentally struck in head by the bucket of the hoe, which led to his death.

-If you have questions about whether emotional distress is a claim that may be allowed under California’s workers’ compensation code, an experienced attorney can advise you.
+If you have questions about whether emotional distress is a claim that may be allowed under California’s workers compensation code, a workers compensation lawyer California can advises you.